ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 The website of this plugin (also is an example website using this plugin): [keycdn.tlo.one](https://keycdn.tlo.one/)

-This plugin only caches the content on the KeyCDN’s Edge Servers but not on your origin server, so if you install another cache plugin and use both of them, can improve performance.
+This plugin only cache the content on the KeyCDN’s Edge Servers but not on your origin server, so if you install another cache plugin and use both of them, can improve performance.
 Now this plugin only works well with <a target="_blank" href="https://wordpress.org/plugins/cache-enabler/">Cache Enabler - WordPress Cache</a>.

-The development version is on [gitTLO](https://git.tlo.xyz/ZE3kr/Full-Site-Cache-for-KeyCDN) and [GitHub](https://github.com/ZE3kr/Full-Site-Cache-for-KeyCDN), you can download the development version to help us to test, and [leave your issues here](https://git.tlo.xyz/ZE3kr/Full-Site-Cache-for-KeyCDN/issues).
+= Contribute to this plugin =

+The author @ze3kr is not using KeyCDN and this plugin anymore, so it's hard for @ze3kr to maintain this plugin.
+If any developer wants to contribute to this plugin, please leave your message [here](https://wordpress.org/support/topic/contribute-to-this-plugin/).

 = Features =